Mathematical Methods of Theoretical Physics: Dual space

-In a real Euclidean vector space ${\Bbb R}^n$ with the dot product as the scalar product, the dual basis of an orthogonal basis is also orthogonal, and contains vectors with the same directions, although with {\em reciprocal length} (thereby exlaining the wording ``recirocal basis'').
-Moreover, for an orthonormal basis, the basis vectors are uniquely identifiable by ${\bf e_i} \longrightarrow {\bf e_i}^* = {\bf e_i}^T$.
-This identification can only be made for orthonomal bases; it is {\em not} true for non-orthonormnal bases.
+In a real Euclidean vector space ${\Bbb R}^n$ with the dot product as the scalar product, the dual basis of an orthogonal basis is also orthogonal, and contains vectors with the same directions, although with {\em reciprocal length} (thereby explaining the wording ``reciprocal basis'').
+Moreover, for an orthonormal basis, the basis vectors are uniquely identifiable by ${\bf e}_i \longrightarrow {\bf e}_i^* = {\bf e}_i^\intercal $.
+This identification can only be made for orthonormal bases; it is {\em not} true for nonorthonormal bases.